Techtonica/curriculum/projects/recipe-page/phase-3-bootstrap-prompt.md

 2. Add column classes to your divs to make the webpage responsive
 3. Add containers for the navigation bar and content
 4. Add a navigation bar to the top of your webpage
-5. Obtain a code review from Techtonica staff once you've fulfilled these requirements

 ## Setup Instructions
 Use the Terminal for navigating around the file system and creating new folders and files.
 Refer to the lesson on [The Command Line Interface](https://github.com/Techtonica/curriculum/blob/master/command-line/command-line-interface.md) if you need guidance on using the Terminal.